 Employee exposure varies considerably as some employees are continuously exposed while others are exposed for short periods of time.
 Measuring reliably is the key to understanding employees' exposure and to designing effective dust control.
 Dust sampling in the South African coal industry has been a legal requirement for several decades.
-Daily dust-suppression inspections take place at operations and reports are made to the DMR on dust levels as part of its policy to continuously monitor all operations.
+Daily dust-suppression inspections take place at operations and reports are submitted to the DMR on dust levels as part of its policy to continuously monitor all operations.

 Dust suppression systems are key to preventing the exposure of employees to unacceptable levels of dust.
-Water is the single most important factor that determines the successful and sustainable operation of a dust suppression system.
+Water is the singlemost important factor that determines the successful and sustainable operation of a dust suppression system.
 Dust control is a complex combination of managing different aspects such as air flow, atomising water particles enabling coagulation of dust and mist, changing surface tension of water by adding a surfactant and creating the correct pressure through specific nozzles to enable coagulation.

 Coal mining companies have been incorporating dust-suppression interventions and technology since the 1960s and have been at the forefront of developing new dust-suppression equipment and techniques in South Africa.
 The industry continuously explores and tests these innovations through research and development, and incorporates them into operations to enhance the safety and health of employees.
-Equipment such as continuous miners are remotely-controlled and contain dust-suppression technology, such as high-pressure water-spray systems and scrubbers.
+Equipment such as continuous miners are remotely-controlled and have in-built dust-suppression technology, such as high-pressure water-spray systems and scrubbers.

 Coal mining employees are equipped with appropriate personal protection equipment (PPE).